castorini/pyserini/docs/experiments-ltr-msmarco-document-reranking.md

 > Yue Zhang, Chengcheng Hu, Yuqi Liu, Hui Fang, and Jimmy Lin.
 [Learning to Rank in the Age of Muppets: Effectiveness–Efficiency Tradeoffs in Multi-Stage Ranking](https://aclanthology.org/2021.sustainlp-1.8) _Proceedings of the Second Workshop on Simple and Efficient Natural Language Processing_, pages 64–73, 2021.

 This guide contains instructions for running learning-to-rank baseline on the [MS MARCO *document* reranking task](https://microsoft.github.io/msmarco/).
-Learning-to-rank serves as a second stage reranker after BM25 retrieval, here we provide end-to-end retrieval setup.
-Note, we use sliding window and maxP strategy here.
+Learning-to-rank serves as a second stage-reranker after BM25 retrieval; we use a sliding window and MaxP strategy here.

-## Data Prep
+## Performing Retrieval

 We're going to use the repository's root directory as the working directory.

-Now, we prepare queries for LTR:
+First, prepare queries:

 ```bash
 mkdir collections/msmarco-ltr-document